amiga-news.de - E-Mail-Programm: Erste Testversion 0.1.1 von AMail verfügbar

 | E-Mail-Programm: Erste Testversion 0.1.1 von AMail verfügbar

-Ryan 'bluewizard' Stapleton hat eine erste Testversion 0.1.1 von "AMail" veröffentlicht, seiner Umsetzung eines modernen E-Mail-Programms für AmigaOS 3.2, das IMAP und SMTP unterstützt Video).
+Ryan 'bluewizard' Stapleton hat eine erste Testversion 0.1.1 von "AMail" veröffentlicht, seiner Umsetzung eines modernen E-Mail-Programms für AmigaOS 3.2, das IMAP und SMTP unterstützt (Video).

-Wie er schreibt, würde AMial nicht mehr mit Yahoo und Gmail funktionieren.
+Wie er schreibt, würde AMail nicht mehr mit Yahoo und Gmail funktionieren.
 Sollte das jemand zum Laufen bringen, bittet er um entsprechendes Feedback.

 Einige Features sind noch nicht implementiert, wobei der Entwickler nicht damit rechnet, diese bis zum Ende des Amiga 40 Tools Jam eingebaut zu haben.
 Dazu zählen unter anderem: